tmr232/vscode-xrefs/README.md

 - Differentiate reads from writes using tree-sitter, reflect that in the results
 - Consider adding a tree-view as a result option
 - Allow commenting on results or mark them as "ignored"

+Might be interseting to look at https://github.com/microsoft/vscode-anycode for providing tree-sitter.